Analyzing Zend Debugger Profiling Data

 - On the Zend Debugger & Xdebug bookmarklets page that opens, check the debugging engine settings and click Generate.
 The bookmarks for listed debugging-related actions are generated.

 - Drag the generated links to the bookmark toolbar in your browser.

 Establishing a Zero-Configuration debugging session may fail, with no breakpoints hit and therefore the script not suspended.
 This may happen if if the path mappings are not configured or configured erroneously, or if you have not set any breakpoints.
-In the latter case, enabling the option on the main menu may also help.
+In the latter case, enabling selecting the Break at First Line in PHP Scripts check box in the External Connections area or turning the option on the main menu may also help.

 To have PhpStorm display a notification if the script is not suspended, select the Notify if debug session was finished without being stopped check box in the Advanced Settings area on the Debug page of the Settings dialog box.

 - In the dialog box, that opens, select the incoming connection to profile and click Accept.
 The Incoming Connection from Zend Debugger dialog box appears only once, when you accept connection from this host for the first time.

 PhpStorm presents the collected profiling data in a separate editor tab with the name of the selected profiler output file.

 When you request on the accumulated profiling data, PhpStorm opens its visualized presentation in a separate editor tab.
 The tab is named after the file that implements the page you are currently profiling and consists of several views.
 Switch between the views to analyze the profiling data based on various criteria of analysis.

 - In the Execution Statistics view, examine the summary information about execution metrics of every called function.

 - In the Call Tree view, explore the execution paths of all called functions.